 Machine-Washable

 No one wants to have to wash clothes separately or use some special washing techniques.
-Like with your regular tank tops, make sure you can put yours in the washer and dryer.
+Like regular tank tops, ensure you can put yours in the washer and dryer.
 That makes your life so much easier.

 How Many Do You Need?